5 Day Hikes from Calgary to See the Larches

 Granted it’s a long day hike to Boulder Pass and the Skoki Lakes area – and an overnight backpacking trip is really the better way to go, but it’s doable.
 To Boulder Pass and back to the trailhead you need six to eight hours to hike the 17 km, a bit more if you descend the pass to see the Skoki Lakes.

-As one of the Parks Canada interpreters told me last week, this is one of her favourite areas to visit for the larches in the fall.
+As one of the Parks Canada interpreters told me, this is one of her favourite areas to visit for the larches in the fall.
 And the scenery once you leave the Temple fire road is terrific.
+Expect a blast of yellow as you hit the larches on the way up to Boulder Pass.

 The turquoise coloured Skoki Lakes are off in the distance